anrisakaki/anrisakaki.github.io/_pages/research.md

 ### Firm-level response to mandated maternity leave extension: Evidence from the Vietnamese Enterprise Census

-### From slums to fFactories: Assessing the mental health impacts of structural transformation among the urban poor in Bangladesh
+### From slums to factories: Assessing the mental health impacts of structural transformation among the urban poor in Bangladesh
 _with Abu Siddique, Michael Vlassopoulos, Nusaiba Binte Zakaria_

 ### Using psychological interventions to increase female worker hiring in Pakistan